nicholasf/orc-task/REPORT.md

 ### Assumptions

 * columns might exceed the 26 letters of the alphabet, so adopt the spreadsheet technique of accruing letters, e.g. 'AA', 'AAB'.
-* given the time restriction in this this task, opt for a simple 'data is beautiful' approach.
+* given the time restriction in this task, opt for a simple 'data is beautiful' approach.
+Fight for simplicity.
 Don't impose another data model above the 2D array data structure (as I was considering in my Original Approach).

 ### Conclusion